ajgilbert/EFT2Obs/README.md

 yodamerge -o test-zh/Rivet.yoda test-zh/Rivet_*
 ```

-and then use the script `get_scaling.py` to extract the A_j and B_jk coefficents and their statistical uncertainties:
+and then use the script `get_scaling.py` to extract the A_j and B_jk coefficients and their statistical uncertainties:

 ```sh
 python scripts/get_scaling.py -c config_HEL_STXS.json [--nlo] \